 Share from a storage account

 Azure Data Share supports sharing of files, folders and file systems from Azure Data Lake Gen1 and Azure Data Lake Gen2.
 It also supports sharing of blobs, folders and containers from Azure Blob Storage.
-When folders are shared in snapshot-based sharing, data consumer can can choose to make a full copy of the share data, or leverage incremental snapshot capability to copy only new or updated files.
+Only block blob is currently supported.
+When file systems, containers or folders are shared in snapshot-based sharing, data consumer can choose to make a full copy of the share data, or leverage incremental snapshot capability to copy only new or updated files.
+Incremental snapshot is based on the last modified time of the files.
 Existing files with the same name will be overwritten.

 Share from a SQL-based source

 Azure Data Share supports sharing of tables or views from Azure SQL Database and Azure Synapse Analytics (formerly Azure SQL DW).
-Data consumer can choose to accept the data into Azure Data Lake Storage Gen2 or Azure Blob Storage as csv or parquet file.
-Full snapshot overwrites the content of the target file.
-Alternatively, data consumer can accept the data into a SQL table.
-If the target SQL table is not available on the data consumer side, Azure Data Share creates the SQL table with the source schema.
-Full snapshot appends content of the source table to the target SQL table.
-Incremental snapshot is currently not supported.
+Data consumers can choose to accept the data into Azure Data Lake Store Gen2 or Azure Blob Storage as csv or parquet file.
+Note that by default, file formats are csv.
+The data consumer can elect to receive the data in parquet format if desired.
+This can be done in the dataset mapping settings when receiving the data.

 Share from Azure Data Explorer

 Azure Data Share supports the ability to share databases in-place from Azure Data Explorer clusters.
 Data provider can share at the database or cluster level.
 When shared at database level, data consumer will only be able to access the specific database(s) shared by the data provider.
 When shared at cluster level, data consumer can access all the databases from the provider's cluster, including any future databases created by the data provider.